frederic-perez/AmE-dictionary/dictionary.md

 __in the fold__ _They kept the devious students in the fold._
 __in the nude__ _Sleeping in the nude._
 __in the pocket__ :two::shit: (football) _Standing tall in the pocket._
-__in the thick__ _When you are in the thick of it, that is sometimes the last thing you want to hear._
+__in the thick__ :two::shit: _Utah Clean Energy has been in the thick of it._ _When you are in the thick of it, that is sometimes the last thing you want to hear._
 __in-house__ _In-house experts._
 __in__ _Cuba's team arrived in the USA on a flight to Chicago on Tuesday._ _They arrived in Philadelphia._ _The man in the street._ _She said it in a letter to lawmakers._ _The pain in my lower back was the worst._ _Both teams are tied for first place in the NFC South._ _Jubilo scored in injury time_
 __inadvertent__